Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Additional Details on Simulation Studies

 \subsection{Computation Times for the CA-PPMx Method}

 In this section we report computation times of the MCMC sampler proposed in Section \ref{SM subsec:MCMC} across different sample sizes and covariate dimensions.
 We consider the CAM and MIX scenarios and the exact same simulation setups discussed in Section \ref{sec:sim_study} of the main paper.
 Since the model implementation times do not depend on the treatment effect size, we report the computation times for $\delta=3$ only.
-Computation times for $6,000$ MCMC iterations in seconds for a single repeat simulation on an Intel Core i7-8700 3.20GHz CPU with 16GB of RAM are provided in Figure \ref{sm fig:mcmctime} where we see that the computational cost increases with the covariate dimension $p$ as well as the sample size $n_{1}$.
+Computation times for $6,000$ MCMC iterations in seconds for a single repeat simulation on an Intel Core i9-13900K CPU with 128GB of RAM are provided in Figure \ref{sm fig:mcmctime} where we see that the computational cost increases with the covariate dimension $p$ as well as the sample size $n_{1}$.

-\subsection{MCMC Diagnostics}
+\section{MCMC Diagnostics}

-In this section, we provide some convergence diagnostics of the MCMC sampler discussed in Section \ref{SM subsec:MCMC}.
+In this section, we provide some convergence diagnostics of the MCMC sampler discussed in Section \ref{SM subsec:MCMC} for one trial replicate discussed in Section \ref{sec:GBM}.
 We show traceplots and Geweke's convergence diagnostics \citeplatex{geweke_mcmc} for some selected parameters, using an implementation in the \texttt{ggmcmc R} package \citeplatex{ggmcmc}.

 Recall the importance resampling weights $w_{i}\propto \frac{\pi_{1,c_{2,i}}}{n_{2,c_{2,i}}}$ in Eqn \eqref{eq:ref_needs} attached to the historical patients.
 We evaluate MCMC convergence diagnostics for the five $w_{i}$'s with the largest posterior means, the lognormal hyperparameters $\mu_{0}$ and $b_{0}$ mentioned in Step 3 and the Dirichlet mixture hyperparameters $\alpha_{1}$ and $\alpha_{2}$ in Step 5 of the MCMC sampler in Section \ref{SM subsec:MCMC}.
 The results, provided in Figure \ref{sm fig:MCMC_lognorm_hyperparams}, do not suggest any convergence or mixing issues.